thbst16/dotnet-sheets-notifications/README.md

   * Config Values - Configuration values stored in local.settings.json should be configured as Application Settings in Azure Functions.
 * **Code**
   * Spreadsheet Tab Name - As mentioned earlier, the spreadsheet tab name can be set using the static readonly variable 'sheet' in GoogleSheetTrigger.cs.
+  * Timing - The timing is set staticly in a TimerTrigger CronTab value.
   * Time Zones - Processing times are currently set in EST. Times are baselined to UTC and can be set to your timezone with the static variable estZone in GoogleSheetTrigger.cs.
 Timezone settings are platform agnostic -- either Windows (e.g. "Eastern Standard Time") or IANA settings (e.g. "America/New York") can be used.
 * **Subscriptions**
   * Accounts - Active Azure, Twilio and SendGrid subscriptions and credentials are required.
 Trial accounts will work for this purpose.